sourcegraph/handbook/content/product/product_management/planning.md

 # Planning

 Planning is a continuous negotiation between product and engineering.
-Teams should review the [strategy page for their area](../../company/strategy/index.md#per-team-strategy-pages) weekly with the [Product Manager](../roles/index.md#product-manager) and update it at least monthly.
-The roadmap will become less specific and focus more on the problems we are looking to solve the further out it gets because we expect to learn a lot between defining the problem and implementation.
-As implementation details change and we learn more about the solution to the problem we are aiming to solve, the product manager is responsible for communicating clearly what changes.
+Our overall documentation for how we do planning and OKRs can be found on the [Product & Engineering planning](../../product-engineering/planning.md) page.

+## How to price features

-[Pricing features](pricing.md) is a complicated topic and has its own page.
+It's important to think about how your features will go to market, but [pricing features](pricing.md) is a complicated topic and has its own page.

 ## Product / eng team backlogs